 And sometimes the easiest thing to do is just to go train-spotting, which is easy to, um, engineer, considering that freight trains, the Sounder and Amtrak run right by some of the best parks in Puget Sound.
 Try some of these hot spots:

-The train yard There’s always something to see at 20th Ave.
+Balmer train yard in Seattle's Interbay neighborhood: There’s always something to see at 20th Ave.
 W. and Thorndyke Ave.
-W. on the Magnolia side of Interbay; if you’re lucky you might see airplane fuselage parts on passing train cars. in Seattle's Interbay neigbhorhood:
+W. on the Magnolia side of Interbay; if you’re lucky you might see airplane fuselage parts on passing train cars.

 Golden Gardens in Northwest Seattle: This huge beach park has great train-watching, boat-watching, plus a pirate-themed playground and a wetland trails near the beach (to add some turtle-spotting to your train-spotting).

-This article was originally published in 2012 and updated in 2016.
+Editor's note: This article was originally published in 2012 and updated in June 2017.